In-Network and Self-Pay

-Currently, I am in-network with United Healthcare/Optum for Illinois and Texas, Blue Cross and Blue Shields of Illinois, Aetna for Illinois, Cigna for Illinois and ComPsych.
+Currently, in-network with Blue Cross and Blue Shields of Illinois, United Healthcare/Optum for Illinois and Texas, Aetna for Illinois, Cigna for Illinois, ComPsych and TRICARE.

 Good Faith Estimate Notice